find your perfect LLM program

-This method requires students to have an understanding of the subject before the lecture begins.Find your PERFECT LLM PROGRAM
+This method requires students to have an understanding of the subject before the lecture begins.

-Public US Law Schools
+Public US law schools

 One of the major systems of funding for law schools is by public funding and there is at least one public university in every state.
 They tend to charge lower rates than private institutions, however, they will usually charge students from out of state a higher tuition fee than those from the home state.
 The only universities funded by the federal government are military universities, and students must be in the US military to attend these, otherwise funding is controlled at the state level.
 Public law schools will have a strong local alumni network and tend to offer a wide range of LLM courses aimed at the needs of local business and industry.

-Private US Law Schools
+Private US law schools

 The majority of the highly respected law schools in the United States are private.
 This means that their tuition fees tend to be higher than those charged by state-owned law schools, but they usually charge all students the same tuition fees.
 The freedom from state funding results in a legal education for LLM students on a very flexible basis that can be tailored to their future plans.
 Choosing a private law school for an LLM course in the US requires some research to ensure that the professors and tutors specialise in the subject areas you wish to study.

-Online LLM Courses
+Online LLM courses

-There are a number of specialist universities and law schools in the US, especially those offering a Christian education.
+There is a number of specialist universities and law schools in the US, especially those offering a Christian education.
 Law schools based at these institutions will concentrate on a theological interpretation of the law, such as Liberty University School of Law, and they are all private.
 Other institutions in the US might specialise in subjects like Marine Law or Tax Law.

-Finally, the location of the law school that you plan on attending could be considered to be more important in the United States than it is in most of the rest of the world, this is for various reasons.
-Public law schools will have a strong local alumni network and you will find it difficult to find a job after graduating if you leave the area.
+The location of the law school that you plan on attending could be considered to be more important in the United States than it is in most of the rest of the world, this is for various reasons.
+Public law schools will have a strong local alumni network and you may find it difficult to find a job after graduating if you leave the area.
 Private law schools tend to have a much wider geographical area of influence with its alumni network, but they are still limited.
-Courses at both public and private institutions will be aimed at the state that they are located in as the law can differ considerably between states and each state has its own Bar Association.
-Therefore if you are planning on working in the US after your LLM course, then you need to make sure you pick the location of your law school carefully.
+Courses at both public and private institutions will be aimed at the state that they are located in, as the law can differ considerably between states and each state has its own Bar Association.
+Therefore, if you are planning on working in the US after your LLM course, you need to make sure you pick the location of your law school carefully.